gitKrystan/2025-emberfest/slides.md

 request utilities to ensure consistency across our app.
 * It sets the request method to 'GET'.
 * It generates the URL, using the resource path plus a configurable namespace
 * And it sets cache options.

-In this case, Adding the 'query' OpCode and specifying the 'todo' type in `cacheOptions` tells the cache to automatically invalidate this request when any request with the 'createRecord' OpCode + 'todo' as one of it's `cacheOptions` types succeeds.

-Say *that* five times fast.
+In this case an "op-code" of "query" and an array of "types" including the string "todo".
 -->

 ---